mythili2734/tokyo-olympic-azure-data-engineering-project/README.md

 ## Project Workflow ##
 1. *Data Ingestion:*

           Data is ingested from the data source using Azure Data Factory.
           The ingested data is stored in Azure Data Lake Storage Gen2 as raw data.

 2. *Data Transformation:*

           Raw data is transformed using Azure Databricks.
           The transformed data is then stored back in Azure Data Lake Storage Gen2.

+3. *Data Analysis:*

+           Transformed data is analyzed using Azure Synapse Analytics.
+           Basic charts and analyses are performed in Azure Synapse Analytics.
+4. *Data Visualization:*

+           The analyzed data is visualized using Power BI to create interactive dashboards.